datavetaren/prologcoin/README.md

 p(<some UTXO>, <blinding factor>, ValidatedValue)
 ```

+to be true iff ValidatedValue is the number that proves the Pedersen
+commit is true.

-and whenever we want to spend the coin we just bind ValidatedValue to
+And whenever we want to spend the coin we just bind ValidatedValue to
 something that proves we own it.
+Binding this variable will trigger
+the goal to evaluate to true.
+If it's unable to prove it, then it's
+not true and will not be accepted by the blockchain.

-If all variables are named (and have
+If all variables are named (and have unique references), then just
-unique references), then just referring to a prior variable and bind
+referring to a prior variable and bind it to a proper value will spend
-it to a proper value will spend it.
-If the heap is based on 64-bit
-cells, we can use the address space of 2^64.
-Referring to an UTXO (a
+it.
+If the heap is based on 64-bit cells, we can use the address space
-prior variable) will just be a 64-bit number.
+of 2^64.
+Referring to an UTXO (a prior variable) will just be a 64-bit
+number.

 ## The State